Multiple species of farm animals can be successfully raised together. Other combinations seem like a good idea, then don’t work!

 Baby poultry should not be kept with pigs

-The only caution here is if you have hens (ducks or chickens) with babies, the mom will run into the pig area at feeding time, yes, she’s watching!
+The main caution regarding pigs and poultry is if you have hens (ducks or chickens) with babies, the mom will run into the pig area at feeding time, yes, she’s watching!

 No worries when she goes in the pen, but sometimes the babies do not notice when she leaves and one or two of the ducklings or chicks will get left behind in the pig pen.